buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcOpeningElement.md

 The _IfcOpeningElement_ shall not participate in the containment relationship, i.e. it is not linked directly to the spatial structure of the project.
 It has a mandatory _VoidsElements_ inverse relationship pointing to the _IfcElement_ that is contained in the spatial structure.
 The inverse relationship _ContainedInStructure_ shall be NIL.

-> NOTE&nbsp; See _IfcRelVoidsElement_ for a diagram on how to apply spatial containment and the voiding relationship.
+> NOTE  See _IfcRelVoidsElement_ for a diagram on how to apply spatial containment and the voiding relationship.

-> HISTORY&nbsp; New entity in IFC1.0
+> HISTORY  New entity in IFC1.0

 { .change-ifc2x}
-> IFC2x CHANGE&nbsp; The intermediate ABSTRACT supertypes _IfcFeatureElement_ and _IfcFeatureSubtraction_ have been added.
+> IFC2x CHANGE  The intermediate ABSTRACT supertypes _IfcFeatureElement_ and _IfcFeatureSubtraction_ have been added.

 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; The attribute _PredefinedType_ has been added at the end of attribute list.
+> IFC4 CHANGE  The attribute _PredefinedType_ has been added at the end of attribute list.
 It should be used instead of the inherited attribute _ObjectType_ from now on.

 ## Attributes